4.8.5 Batch Processing Grouped Datasets Using Analysis Template with Multi-Data Sheets

 - Right click the first data cell in column Data File and select Insert Variable to open dialog.
-Right click the node of workbook T315K on the right panel and check Show Sheet Level item to show sheets under it.
+In the right panel, right-click the Book node and check Show Sheet Level to show sheets in the book.
 Then click T275K sheet on the right panel and click Label tab on the left panel.
 Click property Name to highlight that row and click Insert button to insert sheet name into this cell.

 - Repeat this step for other four sheets to add the sheet name to column Data File.

 - Next we want to extract the temperature number from sheet name in first column, to do so highlight column Temperature and right click to select Set Column Values....
 Input formula below in the edit box to extract the middle 3 numbers from file name and click OK to close dialog and apply.

 - Go to sheet FitNL1 and highlight the two value cells under variable A in Summary' node.
 Right click to select Copy to copy the data.
 Then go to TempData sheet and paste link the data in the first row in column Area Value and Area Error.
 Repeat this step for other four data files.

 - Set the designation of column Temperature as X, column Area Error as Y Error.

 - Highlight column Area Value and Area Error and go to menu Analysis: Fitting: Linear Fit to open dialog, select Recalculate mode as Auto, click OK to perform linear fitting and close the dialog.
 Click OK in appeared prompt to close it.

 - Right click sheet tab FitLinearCurve1 and select Add to add a new sheet and name it as Results.